 Fallopian tube cancer and peritoneal cancer may also be caused by certain inherited gene mutations.

 There are tests that can detect gene mutations.
 These genetic tests are sometimes done for members of families with a high risk of cancer.
-See the following PDQ summaries for more information:
+For more information, see the following PDQ summaries:

 Some women who have an increased risk of ovarian cancer may choose to have a risk-reducing oophorectomy (the removal of healthy ovaries so that cancer cannot grow in them).
 In high-risk women, this procedure has been shown to greatly decrease the risk of ovarian cancer.
-(See the PDQ summary on Ovarian, Fallopian Tube, and Primary Peritoneal Cancer Prevention for more information.)
+For more information, see Ovarian, Fallopian Tube, and Primary Peritoneal Cancers Prevention.

-Ovarian, fallopian tube, or peritoneal cancer may not cause early signs or symptoms.
+Ovarian epithelial, fallopian tube, or peritoneal cancer may not cause early signs or symptoms.
 When signs or symptoms do appear, the cancer is often advanced.
-Signs and symptoms may include the following:
+Signs and symptoms may include:

 These signs and symptoms also may be caused by other conditions and not by ovarian, fallopian tube, or peritoneal cancer.
 If the signs or symptoms get worse or do not go away on their own, check with your doctor so that any problem can be diagnosed and treated as early as possible.

-The following tests and procedures may be used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer:
+The following tests and procedures may be used to diagnose and stage ovarian epithelial, fallopian tube, and peritoneal cancers:

 The process used to find out whether cancer has spread within the organ or to other parts of the body is called staging.
 The information gathered from the staging process determines the stage of the disease.
 It is important to know the stage in order to plan treatment.
 The results of the tests used to diagnose cancer are often also used to stage the disease.
-(See the General Information section for tests and procedures used to diagnose and stage ovarian, fallopian tube, and peritoneal cancer.)
+For a description of tests and procedures used to diagnose and stage ovarian epithelial cancer, fallopian tube cancer, and peritoneal cancer, see the General Information section.

 Cancer can spread through tissue, the lymph system, and the blood: